 Insulation for loft, walls and windows

-Insulation can help reduce the amount of heat lost from your home – and helping to keep it cool in the summer too.
+Insulation can help reduce the amount of heat lost from your home – and help keep it cool in the summer too.
 Find out more about what insulation is and how it can save you money.
 The different types of insulation include:

 43. Loft insulation